Assign optimization for algorithmic differentiation reuse index management strategies: Results

+The timing results for the reversals of the tapes are shown in Figure \ref{fig.burgersReverse}.
+Since the multi use index manager only changes the logic for the recording of the tape and the Burgers test case contains next to no copy operations, we expect that the results for the reuse index manager and multi use index manager are nearly the same.
+This is the case for the Jacobian taping and the primal value taping approach.
+The performance drop for the primal value tapes from the linear index manager to the reuse index managers is against the expected trend.
+The drop is about 12\% for the single case and 6\% for the multi case.
+We could not determine the cause from an analysis of the assembler code or profiling results.
+The only hint in the profiling results is a higher cost of evaluating the function pointers.
+Why that is the case could not be determined.

-As expected, the new index manager has a negative impact on performance during the recording of a tape.
-In the reverse interpretation of the tape, no performance gains are expected since the Burgers test does not contain many copy operations.
+As expected, the multi use index manager has a small negative impact on performance during the recording of a tape.
+In the reverse interpretation of the tape, no performance gains are expected since the Burgers test does not involve many copy operations. \tikzstyle{arrowDef}=[arrows=->, line width=1.5pt, color=purple] \tikzstyle{nodeDef}=[black, font= , align=left]